 Bestowed with unique and diverse landscapes, the North and South Islands both offer their fair share of natural splendour, spliced with vibrant cultural and culinary experiences.

 Possessing serious wow factor, the South Island’s landscape feels completely disconnected from the rest of the world between its glaciers, fiords, mountains and lakes.
 The scenery appears even more photogenic from the slopes of the perennially snow-dusted Southern Alps, in the shadow of Mt.
-Cook’s overwhelming beauty, and atop Franz Josef Glacier.
+Cook’s overwhelming beauty and atop Franz Josef Glacier.

-Further south, Queenstown, Wanaka and Te Anau — the most magical place to watch the sunset behind the mountains — are your gateway to Fiordland National Park, Arrowtown, Marlborough wine country, and Glenorchy.
+Further south, Queenstown, Wanaka and Te Anau – the most magical place to watch the sunset behind the mountains – are your gateway to Fiordland National Park, Arrowtown, Marlborough wine country and Glenorchy.

 The North Island has a thick concentration of bedazzling scenes too.
-In between Tongariro National Park’s volcanic spectacles, Rotorua’s healing hot springs, the Mediterranean beauty of the Bay of Islands, and cosmopolitan buzz of Auckland and Wellington, choosing an island can seem near impossible.
+In between Tongariro National Park’s volcanic spectacles, Rotorua’s healing hot springs, the Mediterranean beauty of the Bay of Islands and the cosmopolitan buzz of Auckland and Wellington, choosing an island can seem near impossible.
+If you’re short on time, the North Island has the game stitched up.
+Everything is much closer together, which means you can cover more ground in less time, making it ideal for a shorter stay.

 Climate